Two-Day Virtual Training

 11 CEs available

-What happens when researched-backed teen prevention curriculum lands in the hands of trained, passionate facilitators?
+What happens when evidence-based teen prevention curriculum lands in the hands of trained, passionate facilitators?

-Students are inspired to become their own agents of change.
+Young people are inspired to become their own agents of change.
 They see the reality of unhealthy choices and the freedom in living a substance-free lifestyle.
-Designed expressly for young people ages 12-19, the fourth edition of Teen Intervene does just that—especially when administered by effectively trained facilitators.
+Designed expressly for teens ages 12-19, the fourth edition of Teen Intervene does just that¿especially when administered by effectively trained facilitators.

 I've purchased Teen Intervene.
 Why do we need specific training?